Fentanest/ghost-webp-conversion/README.md

 python main.py
 ```

-This process automatically creates a backup of the DB file and Content folder in the backup path.
+This process automatically creates a backup of the DB file and Content folder in the `backup_path`.

 Add `--dry` if you want to simulate the action without actually executing it.